Mason Plumlee: Los Angeles Clippers (2023–2024)

 On February 9, 2023, Plumlee was traded to the Los Angeles Clippers in exchange for Reggie Jackson and a future second-round pick.
 As a member of the Clippers organization, Plumlee would join notable Clippers players Russell Westbrook, Kawhi Leonard, Paul George, and coach Tyronn Lue.
 Plumlee made his Clippers debut on February 14, recording eight points, five rebounds and three assists, in a 134–124 win over the Golden State Warriors.

-On July 7, 2023, Plumlee re-signed with the Los Angeles Clippers.
+On July 7, 2023, Plumlee re-signed with the Los Angeles Clippers on a one-year, $5 million contract.

 Phoenix Suns (2024–2025)

-On July 5, 2024, Plumlee signed with the Phoenix Suns.
+On July 5, 2024, Plumlee signed a minimum deal with the Phoenix Suns.
 With the Suns sitting at 15–18 to begin the 2025 part of their 2024–25 campaign, the Suns elected to move Plumlee into their starting lineup in place of Jusuf Nurkić, beginning in their January 6, 2025 game against the Philadelphia 76ers.

-Return to Charlotte (2025–present)
+Return to Charlotte (2025–2026)

-On July 13, 2025, Plumlee signed with the Charlotte Hornets, returning to the franchise for a second stint.
+On July 13, 2025, Plumlee signed a minimum contract with the Charlotte Hornets, returning to the franchise for a second stint.
+His return to Charlotte saw him appear in just 14 games, averaging 1.9 points, 2.9 rebounds, and 1.1 assists.
+On December 31, it was announced that Plumlee would miss at least six weeks after undergoing surgery to address a right groin injury.

+On February 4, 2026, Plumlee was traded to the Oklahoma City Thunder, in exchange for Ousmane Dieng and a 2029 second round pick, but was waived by the team the same day.

+San Antonio Spurs (2026)

+On February 17, 2026, Plumlee signed a 10-day contract with the San Antonio Spurs.
+On February 28, Plumlee signed a rest-of-season contract with San Antonio.